MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ### Creating Islandora import packages from data harvested from another repository via OAI-PMH

-* Outcome:
+#### Outcome
-  * Find a small image collection in an Islandora repository that implements the OAI-PMH provider, and create import packages from objects in the collection.
+  * Generate a set of import packages from objects in an OAI-PMH repository.

 #### Background